richelbilderbeek/dlip/README.md

 ## Exercise to optionally do first

- * How to train a neural network to be able to do basic truth tables?
+ * How to train a neural network to be able to do basic truth tables [Smith, 2017, advice 4]?

 ## End product(s)

  * A report in English, aimed at university students (so no need to explain basic mathermatics and terms)
  * Optionally: scripts, put on this GitHub

+## References

+ * Leslie N. Smith, Best Practices for Applying Deep Learning to Novel Applications, 2017